Cycling74/min-api/doc/GuideToThreading.md

 If the audio sample input changes from zero to non-zero then switch our notion of state and trigger an output in the scheduler thread as soon as possible.

-The problem with this implementation is that by the the scheduler is serviced the state may have changed.
+The problem with this implementation is that by time the scheduler is serviced the state may have changed.
 In this case the bang could come from the wrong outlet.
 Also, what happens if there is more than one zero / non-zero transition between servicings of the scheduler?
 Representing the data from this simple analysis of the signal as a single value is not adequate.

 The solution is to use a FIFO buffer and information about each transition will be added to the FIFO.
 Then when the timer is serviced it will drain the FIFO buffer and deliver a bang for each transition that occurred.